Quantum speed limit and stability of coherent states in quantum gravity

 However, we are left with an important open question, namely, whether a successful quantization of \textit{full} General Relativity would support the aforementioned predictions relevant for LQC.
 While such a complete theory is still not available, an increasing computational power allows to probe complicated lattice quantum systems \cite{CBHLQDH:20}.
 A suitable construction of coherent states on the lattice already exists \cite{Thi:00}.
 Its variant, called gauge (cosmological) coherent states (GCS), seems useful as a litmus paper for LQC.
 While the Big Bounce is reproduced, deviations from LQC-modified Friedmann equations occur \cite{DL:17a}, enabling comparison with discretized General Relativity \cite{Kaminski:20}.

 Despite recent progress \cite{DL:17b,HSZ:20}, the dynamics of GCS is poorly understood.
-In this letter we partially address that important aspect by virtue of {\it quantum speed limit} --- a tool familiar from fundamental considerations concerning time-energy uncertainty relations in quantum mechanics.
+In this letter we partially address that important aspect by virtue of {\it quantum speed limit} \cite{Mandelstam1991,Fleming,Aharonov,Zych} --- a tool familiar from fundamental considerations concerning time-energy uncertainty relations in quantum mechanics.